Are you having an ultrasound scan? Have you got questions?...

 How does ultrasound work?

-Ultrasound operates at frequencies between 1 and 20 MHz, well above human hearing range.
+Ultrasound operates at frequencies between 1 and 20 MHz, which is well above the human hearing range.
 When the transducer contacts your skin through a water-based gel, it transmits sound waves into your body.
 Different tissues reflect these waves at different intensities based on their density and composition.
 Fluid-filled structures like cysts appear dark because sound passes through easily.
 Dense tissues like bone reflect strongly and appear bright.
 The computer analyzes thousands of echoes per second to create detailed anatomical images.

 Is ultrasound safe?